 Combined with a virtual concierge system, My Butler, which is designed to not only assist in booking both onsite facilities and local services (car-washes, cleaners, dry-cleaning) but provide a communication portal with building managers and residents, innovation is at the heart of the design.
 Spyre Group has already introduced the My Butler system into a previously completed development.

 There is an onsite display suite for Elysian Broadbeach located at 185 Old Burleigh Road, Broadbeach.
-It is open daily from 10 AM to 4 PM, although appointments can be made to view it outside of these times.
+It is open by appointment only.

 Elysian Broadbeach apartments are popping up right behind Pratten Park, a mere 70m from the beachfront, at 185 Old Burleigh Road, Broadbeach.
 Situated between Mermaid Beach and Surfers Paradise, the vibrant community of Broadbeach is right at the doorstep.
 Within a 500 metre radius of the building, you’ll find Broadbeach State School and two different dining precincts: Surf Parade Dining Precinct and Oracle Dining/Retail Precinct.
 The newly-renovated Kurrarwa Surf Club also sneaks in there at just under half a kilometre away.
 The location of Elysian right on this corner block, with the school across the road on one side, and the ocean and park out to the East, means there’s zero chance of your expansive views being built out.